chiamp/muzero-cartpole/README.md

 The "ground truth" for the value, is calculated using <img src="https://render.githubusercontent.com/render/math?math=n">-step bootstrapping, where <img src="https://render.githubusercontent.com/render/math?math=n"> is specified in the config parameter.
 If <img src="https://render.githubusercontent.com/render/math?math=n"> is a number equal to or larger than the episode length, then the value is calculated using the actual discounted transition rewards of the game of self-play, and reduces to the Monte Carlo return.
 If <img src="https://render.githubusercontent.com/render/math?math=n"> is less than the episode length, then discounted transition rewards are used until the <img src="https://render.githubusercontent.com/render/math?math=n">-step, at which the value outputted by the MCTS search is used to bootstrap.
 The predicted values outputted by the prediction function are then matched against these calculated values.

 The three neural networks are then trained end-to-end, matching the predicted rewards, values and policies with the "ground truth" rewards, values and policies.
-L2 regularization was used as well.
+L2 regularization is used as well.

 ![Alt text](assets/muzero_train.PNG)